guchan-fout/iOS-Pangle-Manuel-Quick-Start/Quick-Start-Manual/5-template_banner_ad_en.md

 On Pangle platform, create an **Template Banner** ad in the app, you will get a **placement ID** for ad's loading.

+**Please select 600*500 at Ad placement size, for now we only opened this size's traffic.**

 <img src="pics/template_banner_add.png" alt="drawing" width="200"/>